MicrosoftDocs/azure-dev-docs/articles/terraform/includes/hashicorp-provider-versions-arm-3-0-0-to-current.md

 UPGRADE NOTES:

 * This release updates the Key Vault cache to load Key Vaults using both the Key Vaults List API **and** the Resources API to workaround the API returning incomplete/stale data.
-To achieve this, and provide consistency between tooling, we are intentionally using the same older version of the Resources API as the current version of Azure CLI. ([#26070](https://github.com/hashicorp/terraform-provider-azurerm/issues/26070))
+To achieve this pattern, and provide consistency between tooling, we're intentionally using the same older version of the Resources API as the current version of Azure CLI. ([#26070](https://github.com/hashicorp/terraform-provider-azurerm/issues/26070))

 FEATURES: